Hande Eslen-Ziya

 Hande Eslen-Ziya (born 1976) is a Turkish-born, Norway-based sociologist and psychologist.
-She is Professor of Sociology and Director of the Populism, Anti-Gender and Democracy Research Group at the University of Stavanger in Norway.
+She is Professor of Sociology at the University of Stavanger in Norway.
 She has an established interest in gender and social inequalities, transnational organizations and social activism, and has a substantial portfolio of research in this field.
-Her research has been published in Gender, Work and Organisation, Emotion, Space and Society, Social Movement Studies, European Journal of Women’s Studies, Culture, Health and Sexuality, Leadership, Men and Masculinities, and Social Politics, as well as in other internationally recognized journals.
+Her research has been published in Gender, Work and Organisation, Emotion, Space and Society, Social Movement Studies, European Journal of Women's Studies, Culture, Health and Sexuality, Leadership, Men and Masculinities, and Social Politics, as well as in other internationally recognized journals.
 She is known for her work on the concept of "troll science," that she describes as an alternative discourse created by right-wing populist ideologies such as the anti-gender movement in opposition to established scholarly discourse.

 Career

 She earned a BSc (1997) and an MSc (1999) in psychology at Boğaziçi University, a PhD in sociology at the Polish Academy of Sciences (2008) and a habilitation by the Turkish Higher Education Council (2015).
 She was awarded Young Outstanding Researcher by the University of Stavanger (2020).